How to Prevent Blister-Causing Friction

 8. Nip Blisters in the Bud

 Blisters are painful, annoying, and incredibly common, but they don’t have to be an inevitable part of hiking and backpacking.
 Don’t let blisters ruin your adventure.
-Use these tips, as well as ENGO blister patches, to prevent blisters.
+Use these tips, as well as ENGO blister patches, to address blister-causing friction at its source.
 Happy hiking!